Alisha317/customer-segmentation-pca-kmeans/README.md

 **Key Results**

-Identified [X] distinct customer segments based on income, spending, and engagement patterns.
+- Evaluated K=2 through K=10 using the Elbow Method and Silhouette Score for mathematical validation.
-Achieved a silhouette score of [insert your score], indicating well-separated clusters.
+- Identified **2 distinct customer segments** as the optimal solution, achieving the highest silhouette score of **0.505** (indicating well-separated, cohesive clusters).
-Translated clusters into personas such as High-Value Loyal Customers, Budget-Conscious Enthusiasts, and Low Engagement / At-Risk customers.
+- Translated clusters into personas such as *High-Value Loyal Customers*, *Budget-Conscious Enthusiasts*, and *Low Engagement / At-Risk* customers.

 **Repository Structure**